antoniomdvalle/README/README.md

 -  Hi, I’m Antonio
 -  I’m interested in data science
--  Learning Java, together I'm on Python and Flask (august 2025)
+-  Coursing System Development (from MySQL to Postman;))
--  Now, I'm coursing System Development
+-  Also learning Python for (guess what) data and ML

 <!---